kushalbakshi/element-event/docs/src/concepts.md

 * Multiple recorded attributes for phases of interest (see Attribute part tables for Block and Trial)
 * Defining Trial and Event Types as lookup tables
 * Optionally activating only the event schema for event-based recording, without Trial and Block phases.
-* An AlignmentEvent table to define the window of interest relative to specific event types.
+* An AlignmentEvent table to define the window of interest relative to specific event types, such as Peristimulus Time Histogram (PSTH) analysis commonly used in electrophysiology studies.